 Background and Objective

 In recent times, there has been an emergence of new regulations or frameworks governing carbon market activities in multiple jurisdictions.
-Furthermore, several governments have explored the development of national crediting frameworks, either to complement or replace established international standards.
+Furthermore, several governments have implemented or explored the development of national crediting frameworks, either to complement or replace established international standards.
 It is expected that more governments will introduce regulations over the coming years, both to underpin their use of Article 6 of the Paris Agreement, or simply to monitor or regulate carbon market activities within their jurisdiction.
-Through this initiative, Gold Standard is seeking to respond to and support the growing involvement of governments across the world in the regulation of voluntary carbon market activities.
-The program focuses on enhancing public awareness regarding the implementation of new regulations, providing best practice models, and deepening the alignment between international standards and emerging national frameworks to maximise the benefits of this transition for local communities, governments, and project developers.
+Through this initiative, Gold Standard worked to respond to and support the growing involvement of governments across the world in the regulation of voluntary carbon market activities.
+The program focused on enhancing public awareness regarding the implementation of new regulations, providing best practice models, and deepening the alignment between international standards and emerging national frameworks to maximise the benefits of this transition for local communities, governments, and project developers.

 Implementation